badfeather/bfnest/README.md

 # Bad Feather Nest
+Version: 4.0.0

 A starter theme (not to be confused with a parent theme or framework) for Bad Feather projects.
 It's useful for us, so hell, it might be helpful to you.
 A constant work in progress.
 Use at your own peril.

-This theme uses Grunt to process, lint and minify SASS, Javascript and image files, and uses Bower to maintain 3rd party dependencies.
+This theme uses Gulp to process, lint and minify SASS, Javascript and image files, and includes Bower to maintain 3rd party dependencies.

 ## Getting Started
 ### Installing